evanwills/regex-multi-tool/README-repeatable.md

 ### Presetting _extra input_ fields

-For text type fields, if the field's ID matches a GET variable, then the value of the GET variable is used as the default value for that field.
+For text type fields, numeric fields, radio fields and select fields: if the field's ID matches a GET variable, then the value of the GET variable is used as the default value for that field.

-For checkbox, radio & select fields, if the field's `name` matches a get variable and the field's (or option's) value matches the value of the GET variable then that field/option will be checked/selected.
+Because checkbox fields have multiple fields for the same ID (when the action is registered), the expected GET variable pattern would be `[field ID]-[checkbox value]`<br />
+e.g. If the checkbox group ID is `mood` and the checkbox's
+     value is `unsure` then the GET variable would be `mood-unsure` or `mood-unsure=true`.<br />
+     When rendered this checkbox would be checked by default.

 ### Using GET variables within action function